 2. New Design Concept

 At first look, I'm actually really pleased by the design of this dash cam.
 It's definitely not the smallest unit on the market, but it left quite an impression.
 When we take a closer look at the unit itself, I'll explain the physical features in more detail.

 Opening the Box

 This is a very close-up shot of the contents inside the box.
-You'll receive this bookmark looking thing that allows you to get a "free gift" if you follow their instructions and fill out a questionnaire (I wouldnt get my hopes up for a high-value gift).
-Behind that is the ESD films and the user manual.
+You'll receive this bookmark looking thing that allows you to get a "free gift" if you follow their instructions and fill out a questionnaire (I wouldn't get my hopes up for a high-value gift).
+Behind that are the ESD films and the user manual.

 The installation instructions for the GPS unit are printed right on this sheet.
 Once you peel back the protective layer, you will only see the square outline for where the actual GPS goes.